thechrisish/SimHubPlugin-LapRecords/README.md

 * This plugin was developed mostly using Le Mans Ultimate but has been checked with most of the sims I own (see list below).
 * Other sims may not have all the features available due to the way they report telemetry data.
 * Automatic tyre compounds is dependent on other plugins like NeoRed for LMU, SimHub does not natively have tyre compounds available that I could see!
-* Car names are reported to SimHub in different ways, you may want to use **Car Name Overrides** to display names correctly.
+* Car and track names are reported to SimHub in different ways, you may want to use **Car Name Overrides** and **Track Name Overrides** to display names correctly.
 ** Example 'AM Valkryie Custom Team 2025' you might want to correct to 'Aston Martin Valkryie AMR-LMH'

 ## Known Issues
-* Car Overrides list disappears on update, but somehow still works...?
+* -Car Overrides list disappears on update, but somehow still works...?- (Fixed in 1.1.0)
 * Tyre compound assignment overrides are a little fiddly.
 * When a laptime is updated the screen doesn't automatically refresh.
-* Different sims name different tracks differently...
-I may add a future improvement to allow merging of tracks in the list.
+* -Different sims name different tracks differently...
+I may add a future improvement to allow merging of tracks in the list.- Added in 1.1.0
-* When properties of a recorded time are unknown could be displayed better.
+* When properties of a recorded time are unknown, they could be displayed better.

 ## Race Sims Tested (Accurate as of 29th March 2026)
 * :white_check_mark: Automobilista 2 - Track State data not available.